-In order to get accurate results, it is important to follow the following recommendations:
+In order to get accurate results, it is important to follow these recommendations:

-- If possible, keep separate work areas, dedicated equipment and supplies for:
+- If possible, maintain separate work areas, dedicated equipment and supplies for:

 - Sample preparation

 - PCR setup

 - PCR amplification

 - Analysis of PCR products

 Note: Rooms can be simulated using a clean bench or PCR bench available from major laboratory suppliers.
 Keep the material in these areas properly labelled.